afsana37/python-AI-image-generator/README.md

 This repository contains code for an AI image generation program built in Python.
 Follow the instructions below to run the program either in Google Colab or locally on your machine.

-## Running in Google Colab

-1. Open the Google Colab notebook: [Link](https://colab.research.google.com/drive/123ZtMp35m_5ITFdkdJ1aDeakxZHwbf_2?usp=sharing)
-2. Change the runtime to use a T4 GPU:
-   - Click on `Runtime` in the menu.
-   - Select `Change runtime type`.
-   - Choose `GPU` and select `T4` from the dropdown.
-3. Simply run the code cells in the notebook to generate images.

 ## Running Locally

 To run the program locally, follow these steps: